 The Bank maintains its headquartered office in the Chinatown area of Los Angeles, California.
-It also maintains certain of its administrative offices at its Corporate Center located at 9650 Flair Drive, El Monte, California 91731, and a building located at 4128 Temple city Boulevard, Rosemead.
+It also maintains certain of its administrative offices at its Corporate Center located at 9650 Flair Drive, El Monte, California 91731, and a building located at 4128 Temple City Boulevard, Rosemead.
 The Bank owns the buildings and land in all three locations.

-The Bank owns 16 of its branch offices.
-The other branch and representative offices and other properties are leased by the Bank under leases with expiration dates ranging from January 2024 to December 2029, exclusive of renewal options.
-As of December 31, 2023, the Bank's investment in premises and equipment totaled \$91.1 million, net of accumulated depreciation.
-See Note 7 and Note 15 to the Consolidated Financial Statements.
+In addition, the Bank owns 15 of its active branch offices as well as two former branch offices.
+The other branch offices of the Bank, as well as certain representative offices and loan production offices, are leased by the Bank under leases with expiration dates ranging from January 2025 to December 2029, exclusive of renewal options.
+As of December 31, 2024, the Bank's investment in premises and equipment totaled \$88.7 million, net of accumulated depreciation.
+See Note 6 and Note 14 to the Consolidated Financial Statements.